American Museum of the Cuban Diaspora: Mission

 The Cuban is dedicated to sharing the history and culture of exiles who left Cuba due to the rise of communism.
-Its permanent exhibit is about the history of Cuba and of Cuban exiles.
+Its permanent exhibit is about the History of Cuba and of Cuban exiles.

-The museum also houses temporary exhibitions.
-In 2018, it opened the largest Celia Cruz museum exhibit to date, titled "Forever Celia" and encompassing six decades of musician's life.
-The museum's 2021 exhibit, "Operation Pedro Pan: The Cuban Children's Exodus," recounted the story of more than 14,000 children who escaped Cuba without their parents between the years 1960 and 1962.
-The exhibit showed what life was like for Cuban children at the time, specifically regarding family, school, and religion, in addition to highlighting their escape from totalitarian forced re-education to come to the United States.
+It also houses temporary exhibitions.
+Its 2021 exhibit, Operation Pedro Pan: The Cuban Children's Exodus, recounted the story of more than 14,000 children who escaped Cuba without their parents between the years 1960 and 1962.

-The Cuban is a nonprofit, tax-exempt organization.
-It was established with funds from the Building Better Communities bond program and received financial support from Miami-Dade County.
-The museum continues to receive support from the local community and Cuban-American cultural advocates, who value its role in preserving their unique history and identity.
+The museum is a nonprofit, tax-exempt organization.
+It was established with funds from Building Better Communities bond program and received financial support from the Miami-Dade County.